 Your kid is amazing!
 We just need to help that light shine through.

 Furthermore when perfectionism comes into the equation, I like to say “there’s no such thing as perfect” and “perfect is boring”.
 I know from my own journey to wellness that whether you are a child or adult, we can be our own worst critics.
 We live in a fast-paced society that can lead to a ‘grass is greener’ or ‘keeping up with the Jonses’ mindset.
 Just glance through your personal social media feed and you will see “perfect” representations of people’s lives.
 Indeed, what’s behind those images can be a completely different reality.
 It’s no doubt that this can be quite overwhelming and affects tweens, teens and adults alike.

 Therapy is a trusting and special connection.
 I create a safe and welcoming environment for your child.
 We start out by talking about their interests and strengths.
 If your 16 year old is an aspiring artist, I encourage some drawing or painting.
 If your 10 year old loves reading, let’s create a story together.
 For the more visual thinkers, we can use a flip board and markers and for the tech-savvy we can use some “apps” to help with goals.

 Once we set some goals (i.e. feeling less anxious/more brave, body appreciation, etc), I will teach your child ways to overcome and manage big feelings such as anxiety, sadness, or anger.
 We need all our feelings but we also need them to work in synchrony with us.
 Additionally, I will meet with you, the parents and caregivers, to assist with your fears, understand your expectations, and include your goals for your child.

 Bravery comes from facing fears and difficulties.
 Your teen is brave already.
 Let’s work together to see your child through to the other side of fear.

-I offer after school appointments.
+I offer morning, afternoon, and evening appointments.